moia-oss/scynamo/docs/README.md

   Encoders/Decoders from the companion of your classes.
 If you need that functionality, use `semiauto` derivation instead and avoid `auto` derivation.
+- to derive for a **sealed trait** there MUST be encoders/decoders for **every subtype**, i.e., you need to add derived instances for each of them.

 ### Writing Encoders and Decoders